 For example, if you are conducting interviews or observations, clearly define how specific behaviours or responses will be counted, and make sure questions are phrased the same way each time.

 When you collect your data, keep the circumstances as consistent as possible to reduce the influence of external factors that might create variation in the results.

 For example, in an experimental setup, make sure all participants are given the same information and tested under the same conditions.

 Where to write about reliability and validity in a thesis

-It’s appropriate to discuss reliability and validity in various sections of your thesis or dissertation.
+It’s appropriate to discuss reliability and validity in various sections of your thesis or dissertation or research paper.
 Showing that you have taken them into account in planning your research and interpreting the results makes your work more credible and trustworthy.

 |Literature review||What have other researchers done to devise and improve methods that are reliable and valid?|